wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 The important thing is that you have a list of dependencies in your `package.json`.

-Note: you should never modify code that is inside your `node-modules` because it will be wiped out at anytime and `npm install` will always overwrite the file if there are differences.
+_Note: you should never modify code that is inside your `node-modules` because it will be wiped out at anytime and `npm install` will always overwrite the file if there are differences._

-Let's install a couple more packages now.
-We will install all the following packages:
+### Using Third Party Packages

+Now, let's go ahead and install the following packages;

 - faker
 - date-fns